lukaszkorecki/utility-belt/README.md

 - `utility-belt.component` - utilities for making it easier to create components, and systems
-  - `deps` - turns a vector of keywords and maps into a map of dependencies, useful for dependency lists where not everything needs to be aliased
-  - `using+` - like `component/using` but supports mixed map and keyword values in dependencies list
-  - `map->system` - given a system map, returns a `SystemMap` instance, makes it easier to compose systems
-  - `map->component` - given a map with `:init, :start, :stop` keys, returns a map which implements `Lifecycle` protocol **not a record!**

-Also:
+- `utility-belt.component.jetty` - Provides a component for running a Jetty server with a Ring handler.
+Requires `ring/ring-jetty-adapter` dependency.
-  - `utility-belt.component.nrepl` - pre-built component for the nREPL server
+- `utility-belt.component.nrepl` - A component for running an nREPL server.
+- `utility-belt.component.scheduler` - A component for scheduling tasks to run at a fixed rate.

-- `utility-belt.component.system` - utilities for managing systems of components for dev, test and production (see below), boilerplate reduction, see below
+- `utility-belt.component.system` - Functions for managing the lifecycle of a component-based system.

 #### `ut.c.system`